AquaStitch™ Swimming Pool Crack Repair System by AquaBond®

 • One stitch per foot of crack, typical

-Aquabond AE-2200-250 Anchoring Epoxy • 10 Stitches requires one 250ml cartridge to inject into the drilled holes
+• 10 Stitches requires two 250ml cartridges to embed each stitch rod and inject into each 1/2" drilled hole.

 • 30 lbs for 10' of crack

 Use SGM Pool Patch or equivalent hydraulic cement

 *For filling the crack with epoxy, please refer to the volume calculator on our AquabondAdhesives.com website (in the "TECHNICAL" menu) to determine how much you'll need.
 You may also call AquaBond to discuss your needs.
 The amount will vary based on the length, width and depth of the crack.